jpritikin/coach/content/docs/services.md

 [^audio-only]: In the classical approach to psychotherapy, the client lies on a couch and does not look the therapist directly in the eye while speaking.

 [^license]: I do maintain an Association for Coaching membership.
 [A complaint process is available.]({{< relref "complaints" >}})

+[^native]: I want to acknowledge that I live on the traditional territory of the Shasta; Confederated Tribes of Siletz Indians;
+Confederated Tribes of Grand Ronde; Cayuse, Umatilla and Walla Walla;
+Cow Creek Umpqua; Takelma; and Modoc.
+See https://native-land.ca/